paseto-standard/paseto-spec/docs/02-Implementation-Guide/05-API-UX.md

 PASETO token, and also allows users to assert that the claims in the token conform to their expectations via Parser Rules.

+### Ease of Use

+We have no specific recommendations on ease-of-use, since every programming language is subtly different from each other.

 ### Misuse Resistance

 Every Builder and Parser **SHOULD** only accept one version of the PASETO protocol and one